-For text that parses successfully, the Alf editor runs a series of constraint checks (so called because these checks are formally specified in the Alf standard as constraints on the abstract syntax tree of parsed Alf code).
-The example below shows the description of a constraint violation.
-Note that, even if there are syntax errors in some of the code, the Alf editor will attempt to run constraint checks on other parts of the code.
-However, once you correct the syntax errors, the editor may identify additional constraint violations due to checks that could not be run previously.
+If the text being edited parses successfully, then the Alf editor runs a series of constraint checks (so called because these checks are formally specified in the Alf standard as constraints on the abstract syntax tree of parsed Alf code).
+As shown in the example below, there may be multiple constraint violations, with the relevant text for each of them being identified.
+Hovering the cursor over the marked text (or the marker to the left of the line) shows what constraints have been violated.